-The Athoon mat is an extra grippy mat that’s double sided to prevent slipping of your hands and slipping on the ground below.
-It’s specially designed for hot yoga but works equally well in dry sessions.
+The TOPLUS mat is an extra grippy mat that’s double sided to prevent slipping of your hands and slipping on the ground below.
 It’s made from a 6 mm non-toxic TPE foam material and guaranteed not to tear or rip even after many thorough hot yoga sessions.

-This mat is lightweight at just 2 lbs and includes both a carrying strap and bag for easy transportation.
+Weight is always a concern if you’re traveling so you’ll be happy to know it’s lightweight at just over 2 lbs and measures 72 x 24 inches.
 Overall this is a high quality bargain yoga mat.
 It won’t break the bank for beginners and its built to last if you stick with yoga.

 - Double sided; non-slip surface on both sides

 - Non-toxic TPE material